President, Dog Handler

-Barbara has been involved with Human Remains Detection Dogs since 2011.
+Barbara has been involved with Historic Human Remains Detection Dogs (HHRDD) since 2011.
 Prior to that, she was a certified Project Manager at IBM for 13 years.
 In addition to dog handling, Barbara has served as the field coordinator and project manager on many ICF projects.
-She currently works two certified dogs, Bailey and Asha.
+She certified and deployed two HHRDD dogs, Bailey and Asha.

-She also serves as the ICF Board Secretary since 2014.
+Barbara also serves as the ICF Board of Directors as Secretary since 2014.

-Lynne serves as an evaluator for Human Remains, Historical Human Remains Detection and FEMA disaster search dogs.
+Lynne serves as an evaluator for Human Remains, Historic Human Remains Detection and FEMA disaster search dogs (live-find and HRD).
 Lynne and her former search partner Lucy (1991-2006) became a CalOES certified Cadaver Team in January 1999 with several major finds in their career.
-She is also a certified Canine Search Specialist with the FEMA and CalOES with her disaster search dog, Sweep.
+She was also a certified Canine Search Specialist with the FEMA and CalOES with her live-find disaster search dog, Sweep (2003-2017).

 Lynne is an instructor for Human Remains Detection, disaster search and canine decontamination.
-She also works with local and federal law enforcement agencies in doing maintenance training with narcotics, explosives and arson detection dogs.
+She has also worked with local and federal law enforcement agencies in doing maintenance training for narcotics, explosives and arson detection dogs

 Larry is an advanced team leader and serves in search management, operations, planning, communications, safety, training, and as a searcher with Marin County Sheriff’s Search and Rescue Unit (MSAR).
 He is also a search and rescue (SAR) technical support member, primary evaluator and instructor with the California Rescue Dogs Association (CARDA).